Saint Edern

 Saint Edern was a monk of the end of the ninth century, feast 26 August (31 August or 1 September by the old liturgical calendar).
-He may have been from Ireland or Wales.
+The Welsh Edern ap Nudd appears to be identical with Edern of Brittany, whose cult was important in Finistère.

 Biography

-Legend suggests that Saint Edern left Cumbria, where he was from, to go evangelize in Brittany.
-Accompanied by his sister Jenovefa (who could be a figure of St. Genevieve, or St. Genevieve herself), he took a road leading to a high summit on which he built a house for his sister and a simple hut for himself.
+After living in two hermitages in Wales, Edern settled in Brittany.
+He first evangelised Plouédern.
+Accompanied by his sister Jenovefa (who could be a figure of St. Genevieve, or St. Genevieve herself), he then settled in Ker ar Zant in Edern.
+They took a road leading to a high summit on which he built a house for his sister and a simple hut for himself.
+The name of Edern, Finistère comes from the hermitage of Saint Edern.

+Legends

 Three main legendary stories concern him: